JavaScript Code Minification Report

 As mentioned in the previous part, the modern JavaScript ecosystem provides battle-tested approaches to dealing with bundle size.
 The most notable ones that come to mind include:

-1. Terser, UglifyJS, and Google Closure Compiler.
+- Terser, UglifyJS, and Google Closure Compiler.
 All of them provide methods to transform code into a minified form, ranging from trivial optimizations to more advanced techniques like dead code elimination.

-2. Babel for environment-related optimizations.
+- Babel for environment-related optimizations.
 Its primary purpose is to construct a set of "polyfills" that ensure uniform code execution across environments with different capabilities.
 Babel does not know a priori which capabilities an environment has, but it can be configured declaratively at build time to specify which features are expected to be present or not.
 One possible scenario for its usage in the task of bundle size reduction is to categorize possible environments into classes and prepare specific builds for each class.
 Bundle selection for delivery can be fulfilled by the static content server.
-For example, this can be implemented with the help of Nginx, where bundles can be associated with the incoming User-Agent header.
+For example, this can be implemented with the help of Nginx, where bundles can be associated with the incoming

-3. Webpack (Parcel, Rollup) for bundle combining and splitting.
+header. - Webpack (Parcel, Rollup) for bundle combining and splitting.
 The modern JavaScript environment has support for code modularization, but this support is still far from perfect.
 Even if support becomes more widespread, bundling will probably remain important due to networking: loading one big file generally has fewer side effects on time than loading a set of files with the same total size.
 Bundlers come into play when your application consists of a large number of modules, which is a common case.
 Moreover, they add additional value to the application build pipeline: they provide a way to slice a large application into a few bundles that can be loaded dynamically.
 Such slicing can usually be configured declaratively.

-4. Gzip, Deflate, and Brotli via Nginx through fallback on the Content-Encoding header value.
+header value.
 Their usage is quite straightforward.
 It depends only on the selected delivery method.
 Usually, web servers and content delivery networks handle this task with the best available efforts, so it is very rare that any manual tweaking is needed.

 The Haskell way